venkatarajasekhar/HCL-2/README.md

    sequence container types.

 * **heteroforward_list.hpp**:
-   Provides complete std::list functionality with the ability to natively hold elements of different types.
-Each type is stored internally in its own std::list, so all operations maintain their inherent benefit over other sequence container types.
+   Provides complete std::forward_list functionality with the ability to natively hold elements of different types.
+Each type is stored internally in its own std::forward_list, so all operations maintain their inherent benefit over other sequence container types.

 * **heterolist.hpp**: